 CIRCLE, the Center for Information and Research on Civic Learning & Engagement, focuses on young people in the United States, especially those who are marginalized or disadvantaged in political life.
 CIRCLE’s scholarly research informs policy and practice for healthier youth development and a better democracy.

-It is based at the Jonathan M. Tisch College of Citizenship and Public Service at Tufts University.
+It is based at the Jonathan M. Tisch College of Civic Life at Tufts University.

 Outreach, Assistance, and Staff Support